It’s not too late to save for retirement at 50

 Aside from diversifying your investments, you also want to diversify your income.
 Having various income streams also lowers the risk of running out of savings.

-When you retire, you’ll be withdrawing from the 401(k) and/or the IRA basket, as well as the social security basket.
+When you retire, you’ll probably be withdrawing from the 401(k) and/or the IRA basket, as well as the social security basket.
 But you could also have a side business basket, and a rental property basket, and a dividend basket.
-These multiple sources will ensure that you always have income to meet your needs.
+These multiple sources will ensure that you always have the income to meet your needs.
 Depending on just one or two is risky – and the older you get, the less risk you want.

 Start thinking of ways now to build a diversified income plan that will carry you into retirement.
 It can take time to create consistent income streams, so don’t wait until you need it.
 Start today!

 Okay, this one is a little iffy, so you’ll need to carefully assess your own situation to know if it would work for you.